About Zeke

 Thanks for visiting my website.

 I was born in Uruguay, a small country obsessed with soccer, yerba mate, and steak.
 When I was four, I moved abroad with my family because of my father's work.
-We lived in Costa Rica, Guatemala, and Argentina for several years, returning to Uruguay when I was a teenager.
-These experiences planted the seeds of my abiding interest in how the mobility of people, ideas, and firms affects economies and societies.
+We lived in Costa Rica, Guatemala, and Argentina for several years, and I returned to Uruguay as a teenager.
+These experiences planted the seeds of my abiding interest in how movement affects economies and societies.

 After completing high school in Uruguay, I spent two years on a service mission in Buenos Aires.
 Those years spanned the leadup to the deepest economic crisis in Argentina's history.
 I witnessed grueling poverty and suffering in some of the most destitute neighborhoods of the city (the infamous "villas").
 It all made a deep impression on me, awakening a desire to understand what leads to economic prosperity.